AdguardTeam/HostlistCompiler/README.md

 - `$all` modifier
 - `$popup` modifier

+> [!CAUTION]
-**IMPORTANT:** please, be cautious with this.
-Blindly removing `$third-party` from traditional ad blocking rules leads to lots of false-positives.
-This is exactly why there is an option to exclude rules - you may need to use it.
+> Blindly removing `$third-party` from traditional ad blocking rules leads to lots of false-positives.
+>> This is exactly why there is an option to exclude rules - you may need to use it.

 ### <a name="validate"></a> Validate